Jonny5j/Pubbles-Pixel-Playground/README.md

-# Pubbles Pixel Playground - V0.3.0
+# Pubble's Pixel Playground - V0.3.0

 Left click to spawn a pixel.\
 Right click to delete a pixel.\